parallax/jsPDF/README.md

 Please check if your question is already handled at Stackoverflow <https://stackoverflow.com/questions/tagged/jspdf>.
 Feel free to ask a question there with the tag `jspdf`.

-Feature requests, bug reports etc. are very welcome as issues.
+Feature requests, bug reports, etc. are very welcome as issues.
 Note that bug reports should follow these guidelines:

 - A bug should be reported as an [mcve](https://stackoverflow.com/help/mcve)
 - Make sure code is properly indented and [formatted](https://help.github.com/articles/basic-writing-and-formatting-syntax/#quoting-code) (Use ``` around code blocks)